wdhg/simulation-and-modelling/src/continuous-time-markov-chains/steady-state-solution-of-a-markov-process.md

 p_i \\sum_{j \\in S, \\, j \\ne i} q_{i, \\, j} = \\sum_{j \\in S, \\, j \\ne i} p_j q_{j, \\, i}
 \\]

 These are known as the (Global) **Balance Equations**.
-The left hand side is equal to the probability of leaving the state, and the right hand side is equal to the probability of entering the state.
+The left-hand side is equal to the probability of leaving the state, and the right-hand side is equal to the probability of entering the state.
 The derivation can be found here [here](/continuous-time-markov-chains/steady-state-solution-of-a-markov-process/derivation-of-balance-equations.html).

 At equilibrium, a _finite_ CTMC with a finite generator matrix will statisfy the following equation: